Engee documentation

 u update Unified help in documentation and command line

-Synchronised function help in documentation and in command line img 41 1 2.
-It is no longer necessary to call the help in Engee by ? to check the order of arguments - the most up-to-date information is available in documentation.
+We have synchronized the help for functions in the documentation and in command line img 41 1 2.
+Now it is not necessary to call the help in Engee by? to check the order of the arguments – the most up-to-date information is available in documentation.

-i important Improved interaction with the computational kernel
+i important Improvements in interaction with the computing core

-You no longer have to wait for an active calculation task to finish.
-Now you can queue code cells for calculation at any time without waiting for the previous calculation to finish.
-How cool is that?
+You no longer have to wait for the active calculation task to be completed.
+Now, at any time, you can queue code cells for calculation and not wait for the end of the previous calculation.
+Well, that’s cool!

 image10

-The command line state will no longer "reset" when you refresh the page or move the UI module to another location.
+The command line status will no longer be reset when the page is refreshed or the interface module is moved to another location.

 image7

-Added a tooltip when hovering over a variable in variable window variables article 2 1.
-You can quickly see the value, type and dimension of the variable.
+Added a popup hint when hovering over a variable in variable window variables article 2 1.
+You can quickly see the value, type, and dimension of a variable.

 image12